Jameela Jamil: 2016–present: Transition into acting

-Jamil made her first American magazine cover on the February 2018 issue of The Cut.
+Jamil was on the cover of The Cut in February 2018; it was her first appearance on the cover of an American magazine.
 She provided her voice as a guest on the animated television series DuckTales.
 In the same year, Jamil hosted a recurring segment on Last Call with Carson Daly during its final season, "Wide Awake with Jameela Jamil".

-Jamil's boyfriend, musician James Blake, said that she contributed to the production of his fourth album, Assume Form, in 2017–18; she is credited as an additional producer to five songs on the album.
+Jamil's boyfriend, musician James Blake, said that she contributed to the production of his fourth album, Assume Form, in 2017–18; she is credited as an additional producer on five songs on the album.

 Since 2019, Jamil has been the host of The Misery Index, a comedy game show on TBS.

 In 2018, Jamil joined the cast of Disney's Indian-inspired cartoon set in fictional Jalpur.
 Mira, Royal Detective debuted in March 2020, with Jamil playing Mira's Auntie Pushpa.

 In March 2020, she posed in a suit and tie for Playboy magazine's "On Speech" issue.
 She later tweeted, "From my Playboy shoot, I wanted to be shot like a man.
 No retouching, hi res, loose, comfortable clothes and completely unsexualized.
 I felt extremely free."

 In April 2020, she debuted her podcast I Weigh with Jameela Jamil, which focuses on women's accomplishments, body positivity, activism and racial inclusivity.
 In October 2020, the podcast was nominated for an E!
 People's Choice Award.
 She was also the host of the first season of the SmartLess podcast Bad Dates.

 In June 2021, Jamil was cast as the supervillain Mary MacPherran / Titania in the Disney+ streaming series She-Hulk: Attorney at Law (2022), set in the Marvel Cinematic Universe.
 Also in 2022, she voiced Wonder Woman in the animated film DC League of Super-Pets.

 In 2021, Jamil contributed to the production of Blake's fifth album, Friends That Break Your Heart, adding additional production to its first single, "Say What You Will".